 Where can I buy Freesat?

-Freesat is available through selected high street retailers (see right hand column) and some independent retailers.
-Help support joinfreesat.co.uk by buying online through the links supplied.
-Visit our price comparison pages here.
+Freesat is available through selected high street retailers and some independent retailers.
+Help support joinfreesat.co.uk by buying online via one of our partners, listed on the left hand side of your screen.

 How much does it cost?

 A one-off payment will get you the lot.
-You pay for the digital box (from around £50); and the satellite dish and installation (from around £80).
-There is a selection of digital boxes available with a range of functionality to deliver additional benefits, such as personal video recorders (PVR – Freesat+), high definition (HD – Freesat HD), standard definition (SD – Freesat) and TVs with Freesat receivers built in (IDTV).
+You pay for the digital box (from around £80); and the satellite dish and installation (from around £120).
+There is a selection of digital boxes available with a range of functionality to deliver additional benefits, such as personal video recorders (PVR – Freesat+), high definition (HD – Freesat HD), and even televisions have Freesat receivers built in (IDTV).
 NB: You will still need a satellite dish if you purchase a TV with an in-built Freesat receiver.